 PCLaw was on version 6 of its platform at that time.
 Since then, PCLaw has been sold to LexisNexis and advancements have been implemented aggressively.
 They are now at version 16 which includes more than 40 functional enhancements from version 15.0.
 Significant advances in PCLaw and computer technology has resulted in a strong demand for a unique and specialized skill-set.

 In the past 15+ years, Accounting for Law has focused on this specialized skill-set in this niche area, and we continue to grow and expand our services.
 We have bookkeeping professionals who are certified by LexisNexis in PCLaw on staff.
-Law firms who benefit from the services of Accounting for Law include firms from Ottawa to Hamilton.
+Law firms who benefit from the services of Accounting for Law include firms across Canada.